TomographicImaging/eqt/CONTRIBUTING.md

 ```sh
 pre-commit run --files [path]
 ```
-The [.pre-commit-config.yaml](./.pre-commit-config.yaml) config file indicates the repositories and the hooks which will automatically applied.
+The [.pre-commit-config.yaml](./.pre-commit-config.yaml) config file indicates the repositories and the hooks which will be applied automatically.

 ## Continuous integration